HiMyNameIsRusty/Terminal-Interfacing/README.md

 # Terminal-Interfacing
-A Library for effectively interfacing with the terminal
+A Library for effectively interfacing with the terminal.

+hello!